zowe/docs-site/docs/user-guide/install-zowe-smpe.md

 ### Cleaning up obsolete data sets, paths, and DDDEFs

-The web download data sets listed in [Sample installation jobs](#sample-installation-jobs) (section "DASD storage requirements") are temporary data sets.
+The web download data sets listed in [DASD storage requirements](#dasd-storage-requirements) are temporary data sets.
 You can delete these data sets after you complete the SMP/E install.

 ## Activating Zowe